rsnemmen/Fermi-LAT-tutorial/explore.md

 A spacecraft file containing spacecraft position and orientation information at 30 second intervals.
 This file is required for LAT science analysis.
 The LAT data server will only generate a single spacecraft file, regardless of the size of the dataset.
 Some analyses also require models of the isotropic and Galactic diffuse background models.
 You can download them from the Background Models page.

-This thread leads you through extracting your LAT data files from the FERMI Science Support Center (FSSC) databases.
+Here we will learn how to extract LAT data files from the *FERMI Science Support Center* (FSSC) databases.
 In order to analyze LAT data, you will need:

 1. An **events file** containing the recorded events that correspond to your source of interest, as well as the area surrounding that source.
 The size of this surrounding "region-of-interest", or ROI, that you choose will depend on the density and brightness of nearby sources, as well as the type of analysis you are performing.